msteckle/orr_met_data_processing/README.md

 ### 4. Run the Analysis

-Run the notebooks in numerical order from the `notebooks/` directory:
+Run the notebooks in numerical order from the `notebooks/` directory.
+To generate all the data, you only need to run the code blocks in `01_outlier_removal.ipynb` and `02_gap_filling.ipynb`.
+The remaining scripts are optional.

 ```bash
 jupyter lab